zaundef/typewritter/README.md

 <h2>How to use this ?</h2>

 <ol>
-	<li>simply add a link to the typewritter.js or to the minified version in your html page</li>
+	<li>simply add a link to the typewritter.js file or to the minified version in your html page</li>
 	<li>initialize the dom element you want to apply the effect on with typewritter</li>
 </ol>